Sababurg Forest

 The Sababurg Forest is located in Hesse and is situated approximately 25 km north of the city of Kassel.

 The 92-hectare "Sababurg Forest" is located in the middle of the large Reinhardswald and is the oldest nature reserve in Hesse.
-You can obtain
+You can obtain a more detailed map at the end of this report in the "Download" section.

 (back to the top)